tomnz/pilight/README.md

 > Note: You may experience some difficulties getting the microphone to be picked up correctly.
 Ensure you have set the given microphone as the default input source in both alsa and PulseAudio.
 For WS281X strips, you may also need to disable the onboard audio as per [the instructions](https://github.com/jgarff/rpi_ws281x#limitations).
 Finally, you may want to enable PulseAudio to run on startup - check out [this article](http://serendipity.ruwenzori.net/index.php/2015/06/01/sending-an-audio-stream-across-the-network-to-a-remote-raspberry-pi-with-pulseaudio-the-easy-way).

 > Note: There is some performance impact to using the audio variable, since it needs to continually recompute FFTs.
 This is partially mitigated by running the processing on a separate CPU core, but for very high frame rates it may become a limiting factor.
 Ensure you're using a Pi 2/3, which have 4 cores available.

+ADC
+---

+Similar to the Audio variable, you can configure an Analog-to-Digital Converter (ADC) to use as an analog input device.
+The suggested IC is an MPC3008 (available from [Adafruit](https://www.adafruit.com/product/856)).

+Install Adafruit's GPIO driver (for SPI support) using [their instructions](https://github.com/adafruit/Adafruit_Python_GPIO).

+Enable the MPC3008 variable in your `settings.py`.

 Development